apache/airflow/BREEZE.rst

         with the following command: `wsl --shutdown`

 - **Developing in WSL 2** :
-    You can use all the standard command line utilities to develop on WSL 2.
+    You can use all the standard Linux command line utilities to develop on WSL 2.
     Further VS Code supports developing in Windows but remotely executing in WSL.
-    If VS Code is installed on the Windows host system then in the WSL Linux Distro you can run `code .` in the root directory of you Airflow repo.
+    If VS Code is installed on the Windows host system then in the WSL Linux Distro you can run `code .` in the root directory of you Airflow repo to launch VS Code.

 Docker Images Used by Breeze
 ----------------------------